 The problems arise because we’re always connected and actively encouraged to be constantly interacting.
 Your social media habits play a big part in how productive you are.
 Discipline around how long you spend on social media and how much you let it impact your life is needed to maintain healthy boundaries.

-Using the time blocking technique, schedule specific time to interact and post on social media.
+Using the time-blocking technique, schedule specific times to interact and post on social media.
 Creating a social media content calendar also means you know what you’re posting when without wasting time scrolling and thinking on the fly.

 The One Tab Rule